kurator-dev/kurator/docs/proposals/pipeline/pipeline.md

 challenging to test, should be called out.
 -->

-End-to-End Tests: Comprehensive E2E tests should be conducted to ensure the backup, restore, and migration processes work seamlessly across different clusters.
+End-to-End Tests: Comprehensive E2E tests should be conducted to ensure the pipeline processes work seamlessly across different clusters.

-Integration Tests: Integration tests should be designed to ensure Kurator's integration with Velero functions as expected.
+Integration Tests: Integration tests should be designed to ensure Kurator's functions as expected.

 Unit Tests: Unit tests should cover the core functionalities and edge cases.

-Isolation Testing: The backup, restore, and migration functionalities should be tested in isolation and in conjunction with other components to ensure compatibility and performance.
+Isolation Testing: The pipeline functionalities should be tested in isolation and in conjunction with other components to ensure compatibility and performance.

 ### Alternatives